Haris0059/internet_service_provider/README.md

 Home Page provides an overview of ISP services, including the 1 Gbps high-speed internet option.

-Navigate to the “Packages” section to view different internet packages.
+Via Navigation Bar navigate to the “Packages” section to view different internet packages.
 Each plan details the speed, cost, and additional features.

-If you experience issues or need some type of assistance, go to the “Support” section and click on “Report an Issue.”
-This will direct you to a form where you can report your current speeds and location for support.
+If you experience issues or need some type of assistance, via Navigation Bar go to the “Support” page.

-For inquiries or further assistance, navigate to the “Support” page and scroll to the end of the page.
-You can reach customer service via phone or email
+For inquiries or further assistance, via Navigation Bar navigate to the “Support” page and scroll to the end of the page.
+You can reach customer service via phone or email.

-For answers to common questions, check out the section under for support and Troubleshooting guides are also available to help you resolve typical issues.
+For answers to common questions, via Navigation Bar navigate to the “Support” page, scroll a bit and check out our Troubleshooting guides which are available to help you resolve typical issues.

 ## Contributing